Posted on October 19, 2020

-We all know we’re supposed to buckle up in the car, whether we’re the driver or a passenger.
-Warnings of all kinds remind us to fasten our seat belts, including lights, bells, dings, verbal warnings—and sometimes our cars won’t even start until the seat belts are fastened.
+We all know we’re supposed to buckle up, whether we’re the driver or a passenger.
+Warnings of all kinds remind us to fasten our seat belts, including lights, bells, chimes, dings and sometimes our vehicles won’t even start until seat belts are fastened.

-But what about other people who are sometimes in our cars?
-You know, the people or children in our back seats.
+But what about the other people in our vehicles?
+You know, your friends or family in the back seat.
 Are there any bells, dings, and warnings to remind rear passengers to buckle up?
 Not necessarily.

-Children younger than 8 years old must be in a child safety seat or booster seat unless they are taller than 4 feet 9 inches.
-Fines issued to drivers for unrestrained children in their vehicle can be as high as $250 plus court costs.2
+Children younger than 8 years old must be in a child car seat or booster seat unless they are taller than 4 feet 9 inches.
+Fines issued to drivers for unrestrained children in their vehicle can be as high as $250 plus court costs.

-According to the National Highway Traffic Safety Administration, in 2014 there were 9,385 unbelted passenger vehicle occupants killed in crashes on our nation’s roads.
-In fact, from 2010 to 2014, they saved nearly 63,000 lives.
-And in 2014, an additional 2,814 lives could have been saved if all unrestrained occupants involved in fatal crashes had worn their seat belts4
+According to the National Highway Traffic Safety Administration, in 2018 there were 9,778 unbelted passenger vehicle occupants killed in crashes on our nation’s roads.
+In fact, seat belts saved nearly 15,000 lives in 2017, and an additional 2,549 lives could have been saved if all unrestrained occupants involved in fatal crashes had worn their seat belts.2

-If that’s not enough, these facts will drive home the importance of everyone buckling up at all times:5
+If that’s not enough, these facts will drive home the importance of everyone buckling up at all times:

-- Unbelted backseat passengers can become projectiles in a car crash.
-They can be tossed around inside the vehicle and can even injure or kill those in the front seat.
+- Unbelted backseat passengers can become projectiles in a crash.
+They can be tossed around inside the vehicle and can even injure or kill people in the front seat.

-- In 2015, there were 2,369 motor vehicle traffic crashes that involved unrestrained occupants who sustained fatal or serious injuries.
-Overall in 2015, 3,518 traffic fatalities occurred in our state.
+- In 2019, there were 2,629 motor vehicle traffic crashes in Texas that involved unrestrained occupants who sustained fatal or serious injuries.3

-- In 2015, of the 467 pickup truck drivers killed in Texas in a traffic crash, 216 were not wearing a seat belt.
+- In 2019, of the 499 pickup truck drivers killed in Texas in a crash, 228 were not wearing a seat belt.
 4

-- Wearing a seat belt helps keep occupants from being ejected in a crash and increases the chances of surviving by 45 percent.
-In pickup trucks, that number jumps to 60 percent, as those vehicles are twice as likely as cars to roll over in a crash.5
+- Wearing a seat belt helps keep occupants from being ejected in a crash and increases the chances of surviving by 45%.
+In pickup trucks, that number jumps to 60%, as those vehicles are twice as likely as cars to roll over in a crash.5

 Posted by TxDOT Traffic SafetyShare